joshua-kairu/pata-data/README.md

 Also, there are some hurdles inherent in the World Bank datasets themselves.
 These include:
 * datasets missing data on particular years,
-* datasets having ```java 0.0``` as the value for all data in all the years between the start and the end year.
+* datasets having ```0.0``` as the value for all data in all the years between the start and the end year.
 This scenario can be seen in the video below:

 ![Pata Data - Zero Data](screen-records/pata-data-zero-data-2016-06-13-221127.gif)